nirajang20/RegionScreenshotCopier/README.md

 - **One-time region selection:** Set your preferred capture area once and reuse it as often as needed.
 - **Instant clipboard copy:** No need to manage files—just paste your screenshot wherever you need it.
 - **Customizable shortcut:** Default is `⌘ + ⇧ + 1` on Mac and `Ctrl + Shift + 1` on Windows, but you can change it in Chrome's extension shortcuts settings.
-- **Visual feedback:** Toast notifications confirm when your screenshot is successfully copied.
+- **Visual feedback:** Animated toasts confirm when your screenshot is successfully copied or if you need to reset your region.
+- **Interactive selection:** A guided overlay shows live dimensions, helps you cancel with `Esc`, and confirms when your region is saved.
 - **Privacy-first:** All processing happens locally in your browser; nothing is sent to external servers.
 - **Lightweight and unobtrusive:** Minimal permissions and a simple, intuitive interface.